 2.4 Agronomic practices:

-For the Dry Direct Seeded Rice (M1) method, dry seeds were manually broadcast onto unpuddled soil at a seed rate of 100 kg/ha.
-In the case of pre-germinated Broadcasting (M2), seeds were soaked in water for 24 hours and then incubated in wet gunny bags for 36 hours to facilitate desired sprouting and then the seeds were broadcasted manually on puddled soil.
-For Drum-Seeded Rice (M3), seeds at a rate of 35 kg/ha were soaked for 24 hours, followed by a 12-hour incubation period.
+For the dry direct seeded rice (M1) method, dry seeds were manually broadcast onto unpuddled soil at a seed rate of 100 kg/ha.
+In the case of pre-germinated broadcasting (M2), seeds were soaked in water for 24 hours and then incubated in wet gunny bags for 36 hours to facilitate desired sprouting and then the seeds were broadcasted manually on puddled soil.
+For drum-seeded rice (M3), seeds at a rate of 35 kg/ha were soaked for 24 hours, followed by a 12-hour incubation period.
 Subsequently, using a 8-row drum seeder, the seeds were sown in puddled soil at a line spacing of 20 cm.
 In case transplanted rice (M4), seedlings aged 26 days were uprooted and transplanted at a spacing of 20×15 cm using 2 seedlings per hill and ensuring a depth of about 3-4 cm.
 The seeding rate for this method was maintained at 45 kg/ha.
 The grains and straws were dried in sun to 14 percent and 20 percent moisture content, respectively and weighed separately as kg/plot.
 Then the yields of grain and straw were expressed in quintals per hectare.
 Hand weeding was done at critical weed growth period whenever necessary during the crop period.

 2.5: Statistical analysis: